Digital-Validation-Laboratory/pyvale/dev/lfdev/notes_pyvale_dev.md

 # Notes: `pyvale` developement

 ## TODO: `pyvale`
-NOTE: spatial averaging with rectangle or quadrature makes assumptions about sensor orientation - looks like it assumes XY orientations only.
-Check this.

 - TODO PRIORITY:
     - Fix ErrorIntegrator to use options dataclass
     - Visualisation tools for perturbed field errors:
         - Perturbed pos, time, angle
+- BUGS!
+NOTE: spatial averaging with rectangle or quadrature makes assumptions about sensor orientation - looks like it assumes XY orientations only.
+Check this.
+    - Spatial integrators don't rotate integration point locations!

 - TODO: EXAMPLES
     - Example showing area averaging as ground truth

-- BUGS!
-    - Spatial integrators don't rotate integration point locations!
+    - Example showing field error chain with other errors and extraction of perturbed sensor data

 - TODO: ErrorIntegrator
     - Need to pass updated position/time/angle/area along as errors are accumulated?